MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/void-credit-memo-applied-invoice.md

 ---
 title: Void a credit memo is applied incorrectly to an invoice
-description: This article describes how to correct a situation where a credit memo is applied incorrectly to an invoice in Payables Management in Microsoft Dynamics GP and Microsoft Business Solutions - Great Plains 8.0. ms.reviewer: dbader ms.topic: how-to ms.date: 03/31/2021
+description: This article describes how to correct a situation where a credit memo is applied incorrectly to an invoice in Payables Management in Microsoft Dynamics GP. ms.reviewer: theley ms.topic: how-to ms.date: 02/16/2024
 ---
 # Void a credit memo that is applied incorrectly to an invoice in Payables Management in Microsoft Dynamics GP

-This article describes how to correct a situation where a credit memo is applied incorrectly to an invoice in Payables Management in Microsoft Dynamics GP and Microsoft Business Solutions - Great Plains 8.0.
+This article describes how to correct a situation where a credit memo is applied incorrectly to an invoice in Payables Management in Microsoft Dynamics GP.

 _Applies to:_ &nbsp; Microsoft Dynamics GP
 _Original KB number:_ &nbsp; 953223